tauqeerali1/tauqeerali1/README.md

 ## Hi, I'm [Tauqeer Ali](https://tauqeerali1.github.io/)

-*I'm Tauqeer Ali a Software Developer Graduate from SRM Institute of Science and Technology.
+*I'm Tauqeer Ali a Software Engineer Graduate from SRM Institute of Science and Technology.
 Feel free to reach out in case you want to just get in touch also*.

 :mailbox: Reach me out!